 I’ve been obsessed with being scent-free since I was 12.
 For my first hunt I didn’t want to put my gear in with all my dad’s stuff that was stored in a suitcase in the garage year round.
 Gas, oil, you name it was in that garage, no way I wanted that on my hunting clothes.
 I stored my hand-me-down blaze orange jacket in a large black garbage bag and before I tied it shut I threw a handful of leaves in it (luckily nowadays we have Scent Wafers™ for a much cleaner option!)
 I’ve been hooked on scent control ever since.

 I have a pretty controlled regiment when it comes to scent control.
 Spraying before you go out everyone understands.
 But are you taking the necessary steps before and after the hunt?
-I recently got hooked on Hunters Specialties' Scent-A-Way® Bio-Strike® line of Scent Control.
-It's 2X as effective as ANY OTHER competitor’s product.
-Fathom that - twice as good as ANYONE else.
-Here are a few tips for pre and post-hunt by an over the top scent control guy.

-• Wash another small load of laundry using Scent-A-Way Bio-Strike Laundry Detergent BEFORE washing your hunting clothes.
-Bio-Strike Detergent works so well you should have no problem doing all of your laundry in it.
+• Wash another small load of laundry using Scent-A-Way Laundry Detergent BEFORE washing your hunting clothes.
+Scent-A-Way Detergent works so well you should have no problem doing all of your laundry in it.
 The extra load will make sure to wash out any UV brighteners and perfumes from normal detergents left in the washing machine.
 So, make sure to wash some clothes before your camo (your spouse will thank you for the extra help!).
 If you are anything like me, I’m always in need of finding some ways to make my wife smile in the fall too.

 • Get a Scent-Safe™ Deluxe Travel Bag; it has double zippers, basically airtight with a metallic liner.
 It’s like Fort Knox for your clothes.
 Put your gear in it immediately after washing it with confidence.
 No, a plastic storage tub that normally houses your Christmas decorations isn’t keeping your gear scent-free.
-A shot of Bio-Strike spray on your hands before you grab your gear isn’t a bad idea either!
+A shot of Scent-A-Way spray on your hands before you grab your gear isn’t a bad idea either!

 During-Hunt Field Tips: